dlemmermann/JPackageScriptFX/README.md

 This project demonstrates how projects can use scripts to build self-contained, platform-specific executables and installers of their JavaFX applications via the `jdeps`, `jlink`, and `jpackage` tools.
-Two scripts are included for running builds on Mac and Windows.
+Two scripts are included for running builds on Mac/Linux and Windows.
 The `jpackage` tool is bundled with the JDK since version 14.

 Important: the scripts do not try to create a fully modularized solution but instead try to enable existing projects / applications, which often use non-modularized 3rd party dependencies, to be packaged again after the